Finder makes money from featured partners, but editorial opinions are our own.

 • Step 2: Research current market value prices.
 Gold and silver prices fluctuate daily, so you’ll want to know how the market is doing before you visit your local pawn shop.
 Make sure you’re getting the most out of selling your things.

 • Step 3: Have your old jewellery appraised.
 If you have an unbroken set or a nice article containing other valuable materials (like pearls, gems or opals), you should visit a jeweller and have them estimate how much your items may be worth.
-This will help you avoid buyers who are low-balling your offer and make sure you get a good price for something valuable.
+This will help you avoid buyers who are low-balling you and make sure you get a good price for something valuable.

 • Step 5: Get an offer.
 The buyer will give you an offer based on the bullion value and weight of your gold or silver.
 You can accept it then or ask for time to consider it.
 There’s nothing wrong with visiting multiple pawn shops and comparing offers to find the one that will get you the most cash.